Credential Hygiene for Agent Skill Authorship¶

 trufflehog filesystem .claude/skills/ --only-verified

 Community corpora rely on contributor inspection — registry-level scanning is not universal.
-The awesome-copilot notice — "inspect any agent and its documentation before installing" — puts this burden on consumers; scanning before publishing shifts it to the safer authoring stage.
+The awesome-copilot notice — "inspect any agent and its documentation before installing" — puts this burden on consumers.
+Scanning before publishing shifts it to the authoring stage.

-Apply authoring-time hygiene today, but treat it as the holding pattern: long-term, the credentials skill examples are protecting should not exist in their current form.
+Apply authoring-time hygiene today, but treat it as a holding pattern: long-term, the credentials skill examples protect should not exist in their current form.

 A skill that demonstrates Stripe API access before and after applying hygiene: